sciath/sciath/README.md

     ./pth_example2.py -t test1  # run a single test
                                 # can select multiple tests with -t test1,test2

+#### Example 8
+One may also provide a subset of tests directly in the initializer for the test harness.
+Additional tests can be added with `-t` as above.

+    cd example8
+    ./pth_example8.py               # test1 should pass, test1_clone should be skipped
+    ./pth_example8.py -t test_clone # both tests should run and pass

 ### Parallel tests using a PETSc code

 #### Example 3